elastic/connectors/docs/DEVELOPING.md

 ##### `fetch_size`

-Number of rows to fetch on each call.
+The number of rows to fetch on each request to Microsoft SQL Server.
 Default value is `50`.

 ##### `retry_count`

-The number of retry attempts after failed call to Microsoft SQL Server.
+The number of retry attempts after failed request to Microsoft SQL Server.
 Default value is `3`.

 ##### `mssql_driver`